-If you provide services to a charitable organization and have unreimbursed out-of-pocket expenses related to these services, special recordkeeping rules apply.
+If you provide services to a charitable organization and have unreimbursed out-of-pocket expenses related to these services, the contemporaneous written acknowledgement you receive should describe the services you provide (rather than the cash paid or property transferred) and otherwise meet the requirements for this acknowledgment.
+You should also have adequate records to substantiate the amount of your expenditures.
 Consult your tax adviser for more information.